jaredwray/keyv/README.md

 Keyv is a simple key-value storage module with support for multiple backends via storage adapters.
 Supports TTL based expiry making it suitable as a cache or a persistent key-value store.

+## Features

+There are a few existing modules similar to Keyv, however none of them covered all of these use cases:

+- Simple Promise based API
+- Suitable as cache or persistent key-value store
+- Works with any storage that implements the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) API
+- TTL based expiry
+- Handles all JavaScript types (values can be `Buffer`/`null`/`undefined`)
+- Supports namespaces
+- Wide range of **efficient, well tested** storage adapters
+- Connection errors are passed through (db failures won't kill your app)
+- Supports the latest active LTS version of Node.js

 ## Install

 ```shell